-Content Services: Expanding the Role and ROI of Customer Communications Management
+Content Services: ROI of Customer Communications

 Not that long ago, customer communications management (CCM) would be a part of most companies’ operations department since it was all about automating the printing and mailing of massive amounts of documents.
 Now, though, CCM has to serve both print and digital channels, so it’s moving under the digital experience (DX) delivery umbrella and becoming an integral piece of an organization's customer engagement hub.
 That means the CCM buyer is changing.
 Here's why that's a good thing.